Biscuits

 Servings and Cooking Time

-This recipe yields 8 biscuits.
-Preparation time is about 15 minutes, with an additional 15-20 minutes for baking.
+This recipe yields about 12 biscuits.
+Preparation time is approximately 15 minutes, with an additional 15 minutes for baking.

 Nutritional Value